-This is useful in a number of situations, for example, you could have your Web To Lead form update a Slack channel when a potential client fills it in.
-In this scenario, we will simply post information about a chosen contact to a channel when a button is pressed.
+This is useful in a number of situations, for example, you could customize your Web To Lead form to update a Slack channel when a potential client fills it in.

 In order for this to work, you will need to have the proper permissions in Slack to add apps.